prometheus/pushgateway/README.md

 ## Development

-The normal binary embeds the files in `resources`.
+The normal binary embeds the web files in the `resources` directory.
 For development purposes, it is handy to have a running binary use those files directly (so that you can see the effect of changes immediately).
-To switch to direct usage, type `make bindata-debug` just before compiling the binary.
-Switch back to "normal" mode by typing `make bindata-embed`.
-(Just `make` after a resource has changed will result in the same.)
+To switch to direct usage, type `DEBUG=1 make assets` just before compiling the binary.
+Switch back to "normal" mode by typing `make assets`.

 ##  Contributing